cp2k/dbcsr/docs/guide/2-user-guide/1-installation/index.md

 ## Prerequisites

-You absolutely need:
+You need:

 * [CMake](https://cmake.org/) (3.12+)
 * GNU make or Ninja
-* a Fortran compiler which supports at least Fortran 2008 (including the TS 29113 when using the C-bindings)
+* Fortran compiler which supports at least Fortran 2008 (including the TS 29113 when using the C-bindings)
-* a BLAS+LAPACK implementation (reference, OpenBLAS and MKL have been tested.
+* BLAS+LAPACK implementation (reference, OpenBLAS and MKL have been tested.
 Note: DBCSR linked to OpenBLAS 0.3.6 gives wrong results on Power9 architectures.)
-* a Python version installed (2.7 or 3.6+ have been tested)
+* Python version installed (2.7 or 3.6+ have been tested)

-Optionally:
+Optional:

-* [libxsmm](https://github.com/hfp/libxsmm) (1.10+, and `pkg-config`) for Small Matrix Multiplication acceleration
+* [LIBXSMM](https://github.com/hfp/libxsmm) (1.10+, and `pkg-config`) for Small Matrix Multiplication acceleration
-* a LAPACK implementation (reference, OpenBLAS-bundled and MKL have been tested), required when building the tests
+* LAPACK implementation (reference, OpenBLAS-bundled and MKL have been tested), required when building the tests

-To build `libsmm_acc`, DBCSR's GPU backend, you further need:
+To build DBCSR's GPU backend:

-* A GPU-capable compiler, either
 * CUDA Toolkit (targets NVIDIA GPUs, minimal version required: 5.5) with cuBLAS
+    * Host C++ compiler which supports at least C++11 standard
-  * or HIP compiler (targets NVIDIA or AMD GPUs) and hipBLAS (the tested version is ROCm 3.8)
+* or HIP compiler (targets NVIDIA or AMD GPUs) and hipBLAS (ROCm 3.8 was tested)
-* a C++ compiler which supports at least C++11 standard
+    * Host C++ compiler which supports at least C++11 standard
+* or OpenCL, i.e., development headers (`opencl-headers`), generic loader "ocl-icd" (`ocl-icd-opencl-dev`),
+    * Vendor specific OpenCL package, e.g., [Intel Compute Runtime](https://github.com/intel/compute-runtime/releases/latest),
+      or CUDA Toolkit (includes OpenCL)
+    * For the OpenCL backend, a plain C compiler is sufficient (C90 standard),
+    * Optionally `clinfo` (can be useful to show available devices)

-We test against GNU and Intel compilers on Linux systems, GNU compiler on MacOS systems.
+DBCSR is tested against GNU and Intel compilers on Linux systems, and GNU compiler on MacOS systems.
 See a list of supported compilers [here](./3-supported-compilers.html).

 ## Get DBCSR